NP-OOP/effective-link-store/README.md

 Due to a technical error in Visual Studio, I'm currently unable to push new commits to the GitHub repository.

 ---
-Because ofna mistake in creating the GitHub account with a personal email instead of the university email, I had to remake the GitHub account on March 5, 2025 with the correct email.
+Because of a mistake in creating the GitHub account with a personal email instead of the university email, I had to remake the GitHub account on March 5, 2025 with the correct email.

 ---